codingmonkeys/SubEthaEdit-Modes/Documentation/ModeTutorial/SwiftModeStep5/README.md

 </settings>
 ```

 The mode recognition now triggers when the regex returns a match.
-So if we have some unique strings that only appear in swift files, we can add them as well (e.g. override class func or import cocoa, etc).
+So if we have some unique strings that only appear in Swift files, we can add them as well (e.g. override class func or import cocoa, etc).
 Very nice.

 ## Scripts